zviels/interactive-form/README.md

 - Made the job role text field appear only when the user selects "Other" from the Job Role menu.
 - Disabled the "Color" drop down menu when the page loads.
 It becomes enabled again only when a "Theme" is selected.
 The drop down menu and the selected option also update correctly when a T-Shirt theme is changed.
 - Displayed the total cost of selected activites.
 The total cost correctly updates in the form when the user selects or deselects activities.
 I also prevented the user from selecting two activities that take place at the same day and time!

+## 26/02/2021

+- Made the credit card section appear on page load.
+The "Credit Card" option is also selected in the payment field by default.
+In addition, the payment section updates correctly when the user changes the selected payment method in the drop down menu.